Support for professional development

 - Whether and in which ways the activity will have benefits for the wider museums profession and sector.

-All applications for CPD funding will be reviewed on the last day of each month.
-To ensure inclusion we will be monitoring diversity characteristics.
+To ensure inclusion we will be monitoring applications for diversity characteristics.